assemble/assemble/docs/options.md

 Type: `Boolean`
 Default: `false`

 Remove anything after (and including) the first `.` in the destination path, then append this value.
 In other words, when files are generated from different source folders this "flattens" them into the same destination directory.
-See [building the files object dynamically][files-object] for more information on `files` formats.
+See [building the files object dynamically](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) for more information on `files` formats.

 Visit [Assemble's documentation](http://assemble.io) for more information about options.